 On the basis of the scope above, PwC has concluded that the disclosed results in scope of its review have been prepared, in all material aspects in accordance with the methodology and assumptions set out in this report.
-The operating assumptions are reasonable in the context of available experience and management expectations about the future operating environment.
+The operating assumptions are reasonable in the context of available experience and management expectations about the future operating environment and policyholder behaviour.